SVRTK/perinatal-brain-mri-analysis/README.md

 **- IMPORTANT NOTES:**

-**- this is a new methods and we would be very grateful for your feedback so that it can be improved!
+**- this is a new method and we would be very grateful for your feedback so that it can be improved!
 Please email us.**

 **- the current version of the pipeline was trained on dHCP datasets only - it might not work on other acquisitions.**